 The UN Resident Coordinator Office

 On the instruction of the United Nations General Assembly, the Secretary-General appointed a High-Level Panel to conduct an exploratory review.
 In its November 2006 report, the Panel recommended that the UN system should “Deliver as One” (DaO) at country level, with One Leader, One Programme, One Budget and, where appropriate, One Office.

 In the DaO tradition, the work of the UN Country Team is coordinated by the United Nations Resident Coordinator.

 The UN Resident Coordinator in Jamaica, The Bahamas, Bermuda, The Cayman Islands and Turks and Caicos Islands

-Mr. Gary Conille is the UN Resident Coordinator.
+Mr. Garry Conille is the UN Resident Coordinator.